The-Hobb-Network/Pack-RL/README.md

 Note that when your computer boots it opens a terminal / command prompt.
 DO NOT CLICK THIS AWAY!
 This is the script running and updating the resource pack for you.
 It will close itself when done.

+### What is allowed?
+- You are allowed to use this resource pack on the Hobb Network's Rising Legacy server.
+- If you want to use this resource pack (for commercial purposes), contact us first.
+We are willing to discuss this.
+- If you're working on a server similar to ours, why aren't you on our development team?
+Contact us please :)
+- You are allowed to view the contents and make suggestions, or addons.
+We are even willing to accept them if they are good enough.

+### What is not allowed?
+- You are not allowed to claim this resource pack as your own.
+- You are not allowed to modify this resource pack.
+- You are not allowed to (re)distribute this resource pack without our permission.
+- You are not allowed to use this resource pack without our permission.